 David W. Gordon serves as Superintendent of the Sacramento (CA) County Office of Education.
-The Sacramento County Office of Education (SCOE) directly serves more than 30,000 students and provides financial oversight and support services to more than 235,000 students in thirteen school districts.
+The Sacramento County Office of Education (SCOE) directly serves more than 30,000 students and provides financial oversight and support services to 13 school districts and more than 235,000 students in thirteen school districts.

 Mr. Gordon holds a B.A. degree from Brandeis University and an Ed.M. and Certificate of Advanced Study (C.A.S.) in Educational Administration from Harvard University.
 From 2003–2011 he was appointed by the U.S. Secretary of Education to the National Assessment Governing Board (NAGB), which oversees the National Assessment of Educational Progress (the “Nation’s Report Card”).
 From 2001–2003 Mr. Gordon served on the President’s Commission on Excellence in Special Education.

-Mr. Gordon was named 2002 Elk Grove Citizen Newsmaker and Man of the Year.
-In 2007 he was named the California Preschool Champion for Outstanding Educational Leadership by the David and Lucile Packard Foundation.
-He has also been an active volunteer in the Sacramento area serving as a board member of the Jewish Foundation of Northern California, the YMCA and the Capital Unity Council.
-He currently serves as a member of the Board of Trustees of the Sierra Health Foundation, and a Commissioner on the Sacramento First 5 Commission.
+Mr. Gordon has been an active volunteer in the Sacramento area and currently serves as a member of the Board of Trustees of the Sierra Health Foundation, and a Commissioner on the Sacramento First 5 Commission.
 He and his wife Deborah, a novelist, have two children and six grandchildren.